thegetty/bronze-guidelines/content/vocabulary/foundry-model.md

 ---

 <div class="backmatter">
-Note: In sand casting, a foundry model is referred to as a “pattern” or “%%chef-modèle%%.”
+Note: In sand casting, a foundry model is referred to as a “pattern” or “{{< q-def "chef-modèle" >}}.”
 </div>

 {{< q-figure-group grid="3" id="210, 531, 544, 553, 554" >}}